genwebcorp/genjax/docs/library/core.md

 This page describes the set of core concepts and datatypes in GenJAX, including Gen's generative datatypes and concepts ([`GenerativeFunction`][genjax.core.GenerativeFunction], [`Trace`][genjax.core.Trace], [`Sample`][genjax.core.Sample], [`Constraint`][genjax.core.Constraint], and [`UpdateProblem`][genjax.core.UpdateProblem]), the core JAX compatibility datatypes ([`Pytree`][genjax.core.Pytree], [`Const`][genjax.core.Const], and [`Closure`][genjax.core.Closure]), as well as functionally inspired `Pytree` extensions ([`Mask`][genjax.core.Mask], [`Sum`][genjax.core.Sum]), and GenJAX's approach to "static" (JAX tracing time) typechecking ([`typecheck`][genjax.typing.typecheck]).

-## Generative types

-The main computational objects in Gen are _generative functions_.
-These objects support an abstract interface of methods and associated types.
-The interface is designed to allow the implementations of Bayesian inference algorithms to abstract over the implementation of common subroutines (like computing importance weights, or accept-reject ratios).

 ::: genjax.core.GenerativeFunction
     options:
       members: